 One of the best ways to motivate people to work hard is to show them that their performance is being assessed.
 If your business still operates an old fashioned appraisal system whereby the line manager only checks in with the employee twice a year, then that employee can be forgiven for having a slow start in January.

 With an app that sets and records targets and performance, every employee can be reviewed at any point on any day.
 Say they perform a certain task particularly well.
 Their line manager can record a comment on the app on that employee’s dashboard moments later.
 Say they beat sales targets one month.
 Again that could be recorded on the dashboard in a few clicks.
 At the same time, each late arrival or absence can also be noted quickly and easily.
-The employee’s behavior can always be monitored.
+The employee’s behaviour can always be monitored.

 Now while a personal dashboard of work performance can be incredibly empowering, or scary if you’re not performing well, it will only work if the incentives to perform well are there.